ralozkolya/creatopy-use-case/README.md

 # Creatopy take-home assessment #

 SSR implementation for rendering custom JSON schema as HTML.
-It utilizes `react-dom/server` to render React app, `eslint` to build TS/JSX, and `express` to serve the content.
+It utilizes `react-dom/server` to render React app, `esbuild` to build TS/JSX, and `express` to serve the content.

 ## DEMO ##